 B2B eCommerce Adoption: Connecting with Your Internal and External Stakeholders

-Jary Carter: We are going to talk today about connecting with your internal and external stakeholders, ie, the folks internally inside your company that need to help you with the digital transformation you’re trying to do, as well as the folks outside of your company, your customers, your prospects, the folks you’re working with.
-I’m joined here with really an all-star set of participants here today, panelists to today’s podcast.
+Jary Carter: We are going to talk today about connecting with your internal and external stakeholders, ie, the folks internally inside your company that need to help you with the digital transformation you’re trying to do, as well as the folks outside of your company, your customers and prospects.
+I’m joined here with really an all-star set of participants today.
 We have Jason Vagnozzi, who is the Global Director at Braskem.
 Welcome, Jason.
 So happy to have you here.
-And we also, yeah, we also have Andy Wagner, who is the Executive Director at AAXIS Digital.
+And we also have Andy Wagner, who is the Executive Director at AAXIS Digital.
 Welcome, Andy.

 Andy Wagner: Thanks.
 Great to be here.